labxscut/OmiHier/README.md

 These datasets all come with sample- or cell-level multi-omics profiles and known biological labels, such as disease subtype, cell lineage and disease status.

+All of the pre-processed datasets can be found [here](https://github.com/labxscut/OmiHier/tree/main/Data).

 # Code

-The dependencies required are R. All of the code can be found [here](https://github.com/labxscut/OmiHier/tree/main/Code).
+The dependencies required are R. All of the codes can be found [here](https://github.com/labxscut/OmiHier/tree/main/Code).

 The code base structure is explained below: